Intent and Overview

 By the time the children leave Stanford Primary School they will be fit, healthy and well-balanced individuals.
 During their time at Stanford, pupils will be given a wide and exciting range of sporting and fitness opportunities in which to partake at any level of experience or ability.
 The balanced curriculum provides a platform for children to develop at their own pace, whilst gaining key knowledge and understanding around the benefits of a healthy lifestyle and a daily exercise routine.

 Pupils will have the chance to take part in a wide variety of competitive sports (provided by coaches and class teachers alike), such as netball, hockey, basketball, football, tag-rugby and cricket; as well as developing flexibility and co-ordination through gymnastics and dance.
 There are also additional benefits from visitors to the school.
-Last year the pupils enjoyed workshops from a skipping specialist, which has successfully fed into PE warm-up sessions, and also playground skipping activities.
+Previously the pupils enjoyed workshops from a skipping specialist, which has successfully fed into PE warm-up sessions, and also playground skipping activities.

 Every year, we guarantee a high level of fun, competitive spirit through an inter-house sports day.
 This is well-attended by families and highlights the sporting achievements and resilience from all competitors, regardless of their level or experience.